aduarteg/aduarteg.github.io/index.md

 ## Bio
-I am a Ph.D. student in the
+I am a Ph.D. candidate in the
 [Department of Computational Applied Mathematics and Operations Research](https://cmor.rice.edu/) (CMOR) (formerly Computational and Applied Mathematics (CAAM)) at [Rice University](https://www.rice.edu/) in Houston, TX.
 My